aws-samples/aws-codedeploy-samples/conf-mgmt/chef/solo/README.md

 The full source for this example bundle is also available [here](https://github.com/awslabs/aws-codedeploy-samples/tree/master/conf-mgmt/chef/solo).

+Note:  You will have to use the Apache Maven command, "mvn package" to create the target/hello.war file.

 First, create directories for our application and deploy hooks.
 The base of these will be the root of our CodeDeploy revision: